-PS&S performed a Noise Impact Assessment Study for the proposed PSEG Long Island Lindbergh Substation for improving electric service reliability in the service area, and which is planned to include the construction of two new transformer banks.
-The completed Noise Impact Assessment Study included the evaluation of the potential worst-case future noise level impacts of the Substation at the closest property lines in the project area as compared with the New York State Department of Environmental Conservation (NYSDEC) Noise Policy Guidelines and the Town of Hempstead Noise Code.
-The Impact Assessment included performing measurements of existing ambient background noise levels in the project area, identification and characterization of noise source influences in the area, noise propagation computer modeling of the anticipated worst case future noise level contributions from the planned new transformers, and then comparing the results of the modeling to the applicable NYSDEC Noise Policy Guidelines and measured existing background noise levels and the Town of Hempstead Noise Code.
+PS&S performed a Noise Impact Assessment Study for the proposed PSEG Long Island Round Swamp Road Substation which is planned for improving electric service reliability in the service area, and which is planned to include the construction of two new transformer banks and supporting equipment.
+The completed Noise Impact Assessment Study included the evaluation of the potential worst-case future noise level impacts at the closest property lines in the project area as compared with the New York State Department of Environmental Conservation (NYSDEC) Noise Policy Guidelines, and the Town of Oyster Bay Noise Code.
+The Impact Assessment included performing measurements of existing ambient background noise levels in the project area, identification and characterization of noise source influences in the area, noise propagation computer modeling of the anticipated worst case future noise level contributions from the Proposed Substation equipment, and then comparing the results of the modeling to the applicable NYSDEC Noise Policy Guidelines, measured existing background noise levels, and the Town of Oyster Bay Noise Code.

-The conservative assumptions used in the Noise Impact Modeling evaluation included using the worst-case noise level operation (maximum load and cooling fan speed) for the transformers based on the two new transformer banks operating simultaneously at maximum capacity, which typically only occurs during hot summer days during periods of high power demand.
-During the nighttime period, the transformers will typically operate at less than the maximum load with the cooling fans not operating or operating at less than maximum capacity, and therefore typically have a reduced sound-level impact during the nighttime period.
+The conservative assumptions used in the Noise Impact Modeling evaluation included using the worst-case noise level operation (maximum load and cooling fan speed) for the substation equipment based on the substation equipment operating simultaneously at maximum capacity, which typically only occurs during hot summer days during periods of high power demand.
+During the nighttime period, the transformers will typically operate at less than the maximum load and will therefore typically have a reduced sound-level impact during the nighttime period.